15 Ecommerce Email Marketing Strategies To Increase Conversion

 4. Run contests and giveaways

-This one is my favorite e-commerce list growth strategy.
-From our experience, we’ve found it very effective in attracting a truckload of subscribers.
+From our experience, we’ve found contests and giveaways to be very effective in attracting a truckload of subscribers.
 You incentivize potential customers for a chance to win a prize in exchange for their email address.

 If done right, your contest or giveaways can attract a significant number of participants.